 PHY 5520.
-Data Transmission and Signal Processing (3).F.
+Data Transmission and Signal Processing (3).On Demand.
 A study of local area networks, broad band and base band transmission, optical fiber transmission, analog signal analysis and filtering, and discrete signal processing.
 Lecture two hours, laboratory three hours.
 Prerequisites: PHY 5620, PHY 5440 or equivalent.

 PHY 5530-5549.
 Selected Topics (1-4).On Demand.
 An intensive study of a single topic in physics.

 PHY 5550.
 Directed Research in Applied Physics (1-3).
 F;S. An original research project will be chosen, formulated and executed by the student under the guidance of a faculty member.
-Upon completion of the project, a final report will be written in the style and format of a research article.
+Individual faculty will determine assessment tailored to the student's particular research project.

 PHY 5635.
 LabVIEW Interfacing and Robotics (4).S.
 An applications-oriented course designed to create programs written in the LabVIEW language for hardware interfacing.
 Data acquisition and control hardware is used to collect data from sensors and instruments which is then analyzed and displayed using LabVIEW.
 The hardware is also used to control devices such as motors and a five-axis robotic arm.
 Other topics covered include rotary encoders, state machines, and PID control.
 The topics covered will prepare students to take the National Instruments CLAD certification exam.
 Lecture three hours, laboratory three hours.
-Prerequisite: PHY 4330 or PHY 5330.
+Prerequisite: PHY 5020 or PHY 5735 or PHY 5740.

 PHY 5730.
-Analog Systems (3).F.
+Analog Systems (4).F.
 The theory and operation of DC and AC circuits with discrete passive and active components.
 Included are resistors, capacitors, inductors, diodes, bipolar transistors, field effect transistors, and operational amplifiers.
-An in-depth analysis of circuit theorems, phasors, differential equations, and simulations predicting the behavior of systems of analog devices will be explored in lecture and laboratory.
-The use and limitations of common electronics instrumentation such as multimeters, oscilloscopes, function generators, modulators/demodulators, lock-in amplifiers, and phase detection will also be explored.
-Lecture two hours, laboratory three hours.
+An in- depth analysis of circuit theorems, phasors, differential equations, and simulations predicting the behavior of systems of analog devices will be explored in lecture and laboratory.
+The use and limitations of common electronics instrumentation such as multimeters, oscilloscopes, and function generators will also be explored.
+Lecture three hours, laboratory three hours.
 [Dual-listed with PHY 4730.]

 PHY 5735.
-Microcontrollers (3).S.
+Microcontrollers (4).S.
 An in-depth study of the architecture, programming and interfacing of microcontrollers.
 Topics to be covered include: introduction to microcontrollers, architectures, internal hardware (such as timers, serial ports, A/Ds, D/As, I2C), instruction sets, assembly language programming, interrupt-driven code, and interfacing.
 Both stand-alone microcontrollers and single board computers will be used in lab.
 Most labs will involve interfacing microcontrollers to devices such as switches, LEDs, keypads, 7-segment displays, LCD displays, motors, sensors, etc. Microcontroller simulators and in-circuit-emulators (ICE) will be used for debugging.
-Lecture two hours, laboratory three hours.
-Prerequisite: PHY 4330/5330 or the equivalent.
-[Dual-listed with PHY 4735.]
+Lecture three hours, laboratory three hours.
+Prerequisite: PHY 5330 or the equivalent.

 PHY 5740.
 Sensors and Transducers (4).S.
 This applications-oriented course covers the integration of transducers into sensor-based systems.
 Students will integrate transducers with signal conditioning circuitry and will develop proficiency in interfacing the conditioned signals with data acquisition hardware, using programs such as the National Instruments LabVIEW software program.
 Sensors covered include, but are not limited to, temperature, pressure, optical, and humidity.
 Lecture three hours, laboratory three hours.
-Prerequisite: PHY 5730 (Analog Systems).
-[Dual-listed with PHY 4740.]
+Prerequisite: PHY 5730 or equivalent.